paul-heyse/Medical_KG_rev/COMPREHENSIVE_CODEBASE_DOCUMENTATION.md

 ## 📈 Implementation Status

-**Current Status: PDF Processing & Coordinator Pattern Implementation**
+**Current Status: Coordinator Pattern & Biomedical Adapter Decomposition Implementation**

-The Medical_KG_rev project has made significant progress in implementing the coordinator pattern and resolving PDF processing barriers.
-Core framework components are well-established, with active development focused on PDF pipeline integration and legacy code decommissioning.
-The system demonstrates mature architectural patterns while addressing critical integration challenges.
+The Medical_KG_rev project has successfully implemented the coordinator pattern architecture, decomposing the monolithic `GatewayService` into focused coordinators (ChunkingCoordinator, EmbeddingCoordinator).
+Biomedical adapters have been extracted into modular structure with shared mixins, and comprehensive error handling has been implemented.
+The system demonstrates mature architectural patterns with active development continuing on ingestion coordinator and full PDF pipeline integration.

 **Framework & Architecture (✅ IMPLEMENTED):**